ArthurDanjou/artsite/content/projects/artstudies.md

 icon: i-ph-book-duotone
 ---

-[**ArtStudies Projects**](https://github.com/ArthurDanjou/artstudies) is a curated collection of academic projects completed throughout my mathematics studies.
-The repository showcases work in both _Python_ and _R_, with a focus on mathematical modeling, data analysis, and numerical methods.
+[**ArtStudies Projects**](https://github.com/ArthurDanjou/artstudies) is a collection of the academic projects I completed during my mathematics studies.
+The repository covers work in both _Python_ and _R_, with a focus on mathematical modeling, data analysis, and numerical methods.

 The projects are organized into three main sections:
 - **L3**: third year of the Bachelor's degree in Mathematics